Alexei Gorinov

-Alexei (Note: Sometimes transliterated as Alexey, Aleksei or Aleksey) Aleksandrovich Gorinov (Алексе́й Алекса́ндрович Го́ринов; born 26 July 1961) is a Russian lawyer and deputy of Moscow's Krasnoselsky District Council.
+Alexei (Note: Sometimes transliterated as Alexey, Aleksei or Aleksey) Aleksandrovich Gorinov (Алексей Александрович Горинов; born 26 July 1961) is a Russian lawyer and deputy of Moscow's Krasnoselsky District Council.

 In July 2022, he was sentenced to seven years in prison for speaking out against a proposal to hold a children's dance and drawing competition despite the ongoing Russian invasion of Ukraine.
 It was the first court sentence in years under tough new laws introduced by Russia in the early days of the invasion.
 Gorinov was the first convict who did not admit his guilt in protest against this invasion.
 In November 2024, he was sentenced to three additional years in prison, on charges of "advocating terrorism".

 Biography

 Gorinov was born on 26 July 1961 in Moscow.
 He graduated from the Moscow State University of Geodesy and Cartography in 1984, and the Kutafin Moscow State Law University in 2004.

 From 1990 to 1993, Gorinov was a municipal deputy of the Dzerzhinsky district in Moscow.
 Since 2017 he has been representing the Krasnoselskiy district as an independent deputy supported by the Solidarnost movement.

 Gorinov is a member of the Solidarnost movement.
 He was the CEO of ZAO Vinette Trading.